d3/d3-format/README.md

 f(.0042); // "4,200µ"
 ```

 Unlike [*locale*.format](#locale_format) with the `s` format type, this method allows you to specify the SI *prefix* explicitly, rather than computing it dynamically based on the formatted number.
-This is useful when you are formatting several numbers, and you want them to all be in the same units for easy comparison.
+This is useful when you are formatting multiple numbers and you want them to be in the same units for easy comparison.

 <a name="localeFormat" href="#localeFormat">#</a> <b>localeFormat</b>(<i>definition</i>)